-How to cook with kaffir lime leaves
+How to cook with makrut lime leaves

 Broth recipes

-How to cook with kaffir lime leaves
+How to cook with makrut lime leaves

 13 May 2015

-How to cook with kaffir lime leaves
+How to cook with makrut lime leaves

-how to cook with kaffir lime leaves
+How to cook with makrut lime leaves

-When cooking with kaffir leaves, it's best to think of them as a kind of aromatic bay leaf — most commonly used to infuse curries, soups, stir fries or stocks.
+When cooking with makrut leaves, it's best to think of them as a kind of aromatic bay leaf — most commonly used to infuse curries, soups, stir fries or stocks.
 Cooks 'bruise' or crush fresh leaves in their hands to help release their aromas before adding them to a dish.
 When using dried leaves, the heat and moisture of cooking helps them release their flavour.
-Aside from soups and broths, kaffir lime leaves can also be used to infuse anything from a pickling juice to a salt cure or sugar syrup.
+Aside from soups and broths, makrut lime leaves can also be used to infuse anything from a pickling juice to a salt cure or sugar syrup.

-It's a little more unusual, but some recipes use fresh kaffir lime leaves as an ingredient in their own right, either pounding them into a pulp, or slicing them finely — as Nuno Mendes demonstrates in his recipe Thai Explosion II.
+It's a little more unusual, but some recipes use fresh makrut lime leaves as an ingredient in their own right, either pounding them into a pulp, or slicing them finely — as Nuno Mendes demonstrates in his recipe Thai Explosion II.

-What kaffir lime goes with
+What makrut lime leaves go with

-Kaffir leaves make up part of a South East Asian bouquet garni, often paired with ginger and lemongrass.
+Lime leaves make up part of a South East Asian bouquet garni, often paired with ginger and lemongrass.
 They work well alongside other Thai flavours such as galangal, chillies, ginger and shallots.

 The leaves' verdant, citric flavours work beautifully with fish dishes, as demonstrated by Murchison's Bream with galangal broth or Rankin's Thai-style haddock in a bag, as well as shellfish recipes like Ainsworth's Mussel broth, and greens like pak choi or pickled cucumber.